supunsathsara/HelmetDetect/README.md

+# HelmetDetect

-# Real-Time Object Recognition using Advanced Image Processing Algorithms
+## Real-Time Helmet Detection using Advanced Image Processing Algorithms

-## Overview
-This project aims to develop a real-time object recognition system using advanced digital image processing algorithms.
-The system captures video frames, preprocesses images, and applies algorithms for object detection and recognition.
-It is implemented using OpenCV and Python, providing a flexible and efficient solution for various applications such as surveillance, robotics, and augmented reality.

-## Features
-- Real-time capture and processing of video frames.
-- Integration of advanced image processing algorithms for object detection and recognition.
-- Scalable architecture allowing for future enhancements and customization.
+The objective of this project is to develop a motorcycle helmet detection system using deep learning techniques.
+The system aims to accurately detect motorcyclists wearing helmets in images, contributing to road safety initiatives and accident prevention efforts.